How to Delete a WordPress Theme Completely ( 3 Simple Ways)

-Within some seconds, they will delete the selected WordPress theme from your site.
+They will delete the selected WordPress theme from your site within seconds.

 You can also verify the deletion through your WordPress admin area.

-3. Delete WordPress theme Using an FTP Client
+3. Delete the WordPress theme Using an FTP Client

 FTP stands for File Transfer Protocol.

-There is a lot of FTP software available in the market like FileZilla, CyberDuck, etc. Our favorite one is FileZilla.
+Many FTP software is available in the market, like FileZilla, CyberDuck, etc. Our favorite one is FileZilla.
 It is free and easy to use.
-Here, in this section, we will teach you how to delete a WordPress theme from the server using an FTP client.
+This section will teach you how to delete a WordPress theme from the server using an FTP client.

 Firstly, you need to download FileZilla.